LucasMMota/hackings/visual-code.md

 ```
 * 5. Save your User Settings customizations and keybindings.json, respectively

-# Bind file format and indeting with save shortcut
+# Bind file format and indenting with save shortcut

 `keybindings.json`:
 ```